-In the opinion of Bond Counsel, interest on the Bonds (a) is excluded from gross income for federal income tax purposes and (b) is not an item of tax preference, within the meaning of Section 57 of the Code, for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations; however, with respect to corporations (as defined for federal income tax purposes), such interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed by Section 55 of the Code on such corporations.
+In the opinion of Bond Counsel, interest on the Bonds (a) is excluded from gross income for federal income tax purposes and (b) is not an item of tax preference, within the meaning of Section 57 of the Code, for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations.
 The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all the requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest on the Bonds be (or continue to be) excluded from gross income for federal income tax purposes.
 Failure to comply with such requirements could cause the interest on the Bonds to be included in gross income retroactively to the date of issuance of the Bonds.
 The Commonwealth has covenanted to comply with all such requirements.
 Under the laws of the Commonwealth of Pennsylvania, the Bonds are exempt from personal property taxes in Pennsylvania, and interest on the Bonds is exempt from Pennsylvania personal income tax and the Pennsylvania corporate net income tax.
 For a more complete description, see "Tax Matters" herein.

-\$300,000,000 Commonwealth of Pennsylvania General Obligation Bonds Second Series of 2008
+\$300,000,000 Commonwealth of Pennsylvania General Obligation Bonds First Series of 2009